originphp/html/README.md

 ## To Text

-You can also convert HTML to formatted text, note this proably will not work well for websites, but emails, user inputted HTML using editors etc should be fine.
+You can also convert a HTML string to formatted text

 ```php
 $text = Html::toText($html);